 Big Wedding vs. Small: Similarities You’ll Keep and the Differences You Won’t Miss

 Planning a small wedding is an exciting experience, but it’s understandable if you have hesitations on going small.
-Large weddings come with their own version of exhilaration, and if you’ve opted for a smaller wedding, you may be wondering whether you’re missing out on any ‘big wedding energy’.
+Large weddings come with their own version of exhilaration.
+If you’ve opted for a smaller wedding, you may be wondering whether you’re missing out on any ‘big wedding energy’.
 We’re here to settle your nerves and reassure you, that’s not the case.
-There are genuinely outstanding features and experiences that take place during a small wedding, from the venue and wedding dress to the guests you have in attendance; all are sure to add to your smaller – yet still significant – day.
+There are genuinely outstanding features and experiences that take place during a small wedding.
+From the venue and wedding dress to the guests you have in attendance; all are sure to add to your smaller – yet still significant – day.

 As an official small-wedding-host, some areas of concern no longer need to be on your list of worries.
 You will soon realize specific details differ tremendously between the two wedding styles and be grateful for avoiding the ‘larger wedding woes’.

 One thing you’ll hear from many brides after their wedding day is that the whole thing was a blur.
 Greeting an endless number of guests and ensuring every last detail goes as planned can easily overwhelm the bride and groom.
-On the other hand, a smaller wedding can be a lot more relaxing of an atmosphere because there’s less to be involved with and to keep track of.
+On the other hand, a smaller wedding can be a lot more relaxing of an atmosphere because there’s less to keep track of.

 On the flip side, there are some areas that you luckily won’t have to say goodbye to when you leave behind the larger celebrations entirely.